 Inspired by the opportunity to help businesses, governments and environmental organizations work together in new, innovative ways, Mark left Goldman Sachs in 2008 to head up The Nature Conservancy.

-Mark was recently appointed by New York Governor Andrew Cuomo to serve on the New York State 2100 Commission, which was created in the wake of Superstorm Sandy to advise the governor and the state on how to make the state’s infrastructure more resilient to future storms.
-Mark is also a member of several boards and councils, including Resources for the Future, the Nicholas Institute for Environmental Policy Solutions and the Commission on Climate and Tropical Forests.
+In 2012, Mark appointed by New York Governor Andrew Cuomo to serve on the New York State 2100 Commission, which was created in the wake of Superstorm Sandy to advise the governor and the state on how to make the state’s infrastructure more resilient to future storms.
+Mark is also a member of several boards and councils, including Resources for the Future and the Nicholas Institute for Environmental Policy Solutions.
 He is also a member of the Council on Foreign Relations.
 Mark earned an M.B.A. from Harvard in 1984 and a B.A. from Williams College in 1979. [more...]

 As chief operating officer, Brian McPeek works closely with The Nature Conservancy’s president and CEO to lead and manage all major organizational initiatives.
 He oversees the Conservancy’s Conservation, Marketing and Philanthropy divisions, and works to develop and implement new ways to collaborate across teams and borders.

 In his previous role as the Conservancy’s regional managing director for North America, McPeek led a team responsible for planning and developing the organization’s long-term priorities and strengthening its conservation work among strategy teams and the field.
 He also worked closely with an integrated leadership team to advance a national conservation agenda.